wushenrong/ncommander-quotes/README.md

 `“Horrific, painful, and DNS”`

-`“How could that possibly go wrong for me”`
+`“How could that possibly go wrong for me”` ui

-`"How many people does it take to make Ncommander win solitare"`
+`"How many people does it take to make Ncommander win solitaire"`